marcoschwartz/aREST/README.md

 ## Overview

 A simple library that implements a REST API for Arduino.
 It is designed to be universal and currently supports REST calls via HTTP (using the CC3000 WiFi chip, the Ethernet shield or the Arduino Yun), via the Serial port (using the USB serial connection, Bluetooth, and XBee) and also via Bluetooth Low Energy.
+If you want to know more about aREST, visit us at [http://arest.io/](http://arest.io/).

 ## Contents